The World to Come: Plot

 Abigail insists on going to see Tallie and Dyer reluctantly complies.
 However by the time they arrive Tallie is dead.
-Finney claims it is from diphtheria, but a flashback reveals Finney holding and dancing with Tallie until she collapsed.
+Finney claims it is from diphtheria.
+A flashback reveals Tallie and Abigail having sex; another flashback shows Finney holding and dancing with Tallie until she collapses.

 Abigail returns to her life on the farm.
 She and Dyer continue to work together but are still emotionally estranged.
 To comfort herself, Abigail imagines murdering Finney one day and tries to picture Nellie and Tallie comforting one another in the afterlife.
 When Dyer asks her to imagine anything she can do to ease their longing, Abigail begins to imagine Tallie in his place.